MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/enable-customer-check-in.md

 1. Create customer the check-in page, and then add and configure the customer check-in module.
 For more information, see [Check-in for pickup module](check-in-pickup-module.md).
 1. Check in the page, but do not publish it.
 1. Add the following link to an email template that is invoked by the packing complete notification type for a pick-up mode of delivery.
-See the [Create email templates for transactional events](email-templates-transactions.md) help topic for instructions:
+For instructions, see [Create email templates for transactional events](email-templates-transactions.md).
     - **Pre-production (UAT) environments**: add the code snippet from the [Configure the transactional email templates](#configure-the-transactional-email-template) section above.
     - **Production environments:** add the following commented code so that existing customers aren't affected:
      `<!-- https://[DOMAIN]/[CHECK_IN_PAGE]?channelReferenceId=%confirmationid%&channelId=%pickupchannelid%&packingSlipId=%packingslipid%&preview=inprogress -->`